Fleckism/SecurityPlus/My linked notes/assessment.md

 -   [[ifconfig]]—show the configuration assigned to network interface(s) in Linux.
 -   [[ping]]—
 -   arp—display the local machine's Address Resolution Protocol ([[ARP]]) cache.

+next step in network reconnaissance is to work out which operating systems are in use, which network services each host is running, and, if possible, which application software is underpinning those services.
 #z

+# Dump
 **vulnerability assessment, threat hunting, and penetration testing**

  Vulnerability scanning and penetration testing can use passive or active reconnaissance techniques.
 A passive approach tries to discover issues without causing an impact to systems, whereas an active approach may cause instability on a scanned system